 Climate Highly hot and humid in the lower altitude,

 Rainfall 3,300 cms average

 a) Tezpur – Tipi – Bomdila- Tawang

 d) Itanagar – Ziro- Daporijo – Along – Pasighat

 ARUNACHAL PRADESH – PRIME ATTRACTIONS

 The visitor has a wide variety of options to pick from.
-There are places of worship and pilgrimage such as Parashuramkund (also spelt as Parasuramkund) and the 400 years old Tawang monastery or the sites of archeological excavations like Malinithan and Itanagar, the serene beauty of lakes such as the Ganga Lake or Sela Lake or the numerous variations of scenic beauty of the snow clad silver mountain peaks and lush green meadows where thousands of species of flora and fauna prosper.
+There are places of worship and pilgrimage such as Parashuramkund (also spelled as Parasuramkund) and the 400 years old Tawang monastery or the sites of archeological excavations like Malinithan and Itanagar, the serene beauty of lakes such as the Ganga Lake or Sela Lake or the numerous variations of scenic beauty of the snow-clad silver mountain peaks and lush green meadows where thousands of species of flora and fauna prosper.

-Nature has provided the people with a deep sense of beauty, which finds delightful expression in their songs, dances and crafts.
-The climate varies from hot and humid to heavy rainfall in the Shivalik (also spelt as Sivalik) range.
+Nature has provided the people with a deep sense of beauty, which finds delightful expression in their songs, dances, and crafts.
+The climate varies from hot and humid to heavy rainfall in the Shivalik (also spelled as Sivalik) range.
 It becomes progressively cold as one moves northwards to higher altitudes.
 Trees of great size, plentiful climbers and abundance of cane and bamboo make Arunachal evergreen. more…